HGieselmann/HugoCreativeCoding/content/docs/02_Moving_Things.md

 {{<highlight c>}}
 transform.Rotate(0, 1, 0);
 {{</highlight>}}
-This would rotate the object around the Y axis by a given value.
+This would rotate the object around the Y axis by a given value.<br>
 What you can’t do however is assign a Vector3 directly to the Rotation value.
 Rotations in Unity are stored in Quaternions.
 Quaternions take in four values and help in avoiding some problems with rotations in 3D space.
 To set Rotation values, you would need to use this method:
 {{<highlight c>}}
 transform.rotation = Quaternion.Euler(0,1,0);